John M. Fleming He/Him/His

-John Fleming concentrates on preparing and prosecuting utility and design patent applications in a variety of technical fields while participating in litigation matters, client counseling, and a wide variety of opinion work.
-Mr. Fleming’s technical areas include telecommunications, Internet-related and private network technology, semiconductors, e-commerce, digital/electronic handwriting, color management, graphical user interface systems, financial security and authentication, application programming interfaces, and computer-relation technologies involving hardware, software, and firmware.
-In addition, Mr. Fleming has an extensive amount of design prosecution experience and development, including various hardware in addition to computer interfaces and icons.
-Mr. Fleming has filed and prosecuted hundreds of design applications from initial prototypes to commercially available products.
-With a practical based background in electrical engineering, Mr. Fleming has experience in all phases of writing and prosecuting complex patent applications in a variety of technical fields.
+John concentrates on preparing and prosecuting utility and design patent applications in a variety of technical fields while participating in litigation matters, client counseling, and a wide variety of opinion work.
+John's technical areas include telecommunications, Internet-related and private network technology, semiconductors, e-commerce, digital/electronic handwriting, color management, graphical user interface systems, financial security and authentication, application programming interfaces, and computer-relation technologies involving hardware, software, and firmware.
+In addition, John has an extensive amount of design prosecution experience and development, including various hardware in addition to computer interfaces and icons.
+John has filed and prosecuted hundreds of design applications from initial prototypes to commercially available products.
+With a practical based background in electrical engineering, John has experience in all phases of writing and prosecuting complex patent applications in a variety of technical fields.

-Mr. Fleming’s engineering accomplishments are based in part on his applied experience as an electrical engineer for Schlumberger Industries, RMS.
+John’s engineering accomplishments are based in part on his applied experience as an electrical engineer for Schlumberger Industries, RMS.
 As both an application and product engineer, his activities included design, implementation, and maintenance of various power measurement systems and structures utilizing a variety of telecommunication and power measurement technologies.
-Mr. Fleming also gave instruction and training on use and operation of product and software packages, and handled on-site restoration and maintenance of system and component failures, including a project at the launch of deregulation of the electric utility market.
+John also gave instruction and training on use and operation of product and software packages, and handled on-site restoration and maintenance of system and component failures, including a project at the launch of deregulation of the electric utility market.